Roosevelt station (Sound Transit): Art

 Public art is integrated into the station's design under the "STart" program, which allocates a percentage of project construction funds to art projects to be used in stations.
 Lead artist Christian French coordinated the project, while R & R Studios and Luca Buvoli created permanent art installations inside and outside the station.
 The station's outdoor plaza at 12th Avenue Northeast and Northeast 66th Street includes Building Blocks, a 49 ft, three-tiered stepped pyramid by R & R Studios that is primarily painted gold.
 Buvoli's Mo-Mo-Motion on the platform and mezzanine consists of several abstract depictions of cyclists and runners inspired by the works of the Italian Futurism movement.
 The south entrance's ticketing area is home to the preserved façade of the Standard Records building, which was demolished for the station, including the restored neon sign.

+Roosevelt station was represented in maps and signage by a pictogram that depicted a moose.
+The pictogram series was retired in 2024 and replaced by station numbers.

 Services

-The station is served by the 1 Line, which runs between Northgate, Downtown Seattle, the Rainier Valley, and Seattle–Tacoma International Airport.
-Roosevelt station is the first southbound station from Northgate and seventeenth northbound station from Angle Lake, one stop north of U District.
-1 Line trains serve Roosevelt station twenty hours a day on weekdays and Saturdays, from 5:00 a.m. to 1:00 a.m.; and eighteen hours on Sundays, from 6:00 a.m. to midnight.
-During regular weekday service, trains operate roughly every eight to ten minutes during rush hour and midday operation, respectively, with longer headways of fifteen minutes in the early morning and twenty minutes at night.
-During weekends, 1 Line trains arrive at Roosevelt station every ten minutes during midday hours and every fifteen minutes during mornings and evenings.
-The station is approximately three minutes from Northgate station, ten minutes from Westlake station in Downtown Seattle, and 46 minutes from SeaTac/Airport station.
+The station is served by the 1 Line, which runs between Lynnwood, the University of Washington campus, Downtown Seattle, the Rainier Valley, and Seattle–Tacoma International Airport.
+Roosevelt station is the fifth southbound station from Lynnwood City Center and seventeenth northbound station from Angle Lake.
+It is situated between Northgate station to the north and U District station to the south.
+1 Line trains serve Roosevelt station twenty hours a day on weekdays and Saturdays, from 5:00 am to 1:00 am, and eighteen hours on Sundays, from 6:00 am to 12:00 am; during regular weekday service, trains operate roughly every eight to ten minutes during rush hour and midday operation, respectively, with longer headways of twelve to fifteen minutes in the early morning and at night.
+During weekends, Link trains arrive at the station every ten minutes during midday hours and every twelve to fifteen minutes during mornings and evenings.
+The station is approximately 20 minutes from Lynnwood, 10 minutes from Westlake station in Downtown Seattle, and 46 minutes from SeaTac/Airport station.
 Sound Transit estimates that there will be 8,000 daily boardings at the station in 2030.

 Roosevelt station is also served by several King County Metro and Sound Transit Express buses that provide onward connections to surrounding neighborhoods and regional destinations.
 The station has five bus bays, primarily on Roosevelt Way and Northeast 65th Street.
-King County Metro operates seven routes from Roosevelt station with connections to the University District, Greenwood, Fremont, Lake City, Sand Point, Northgate, South Lake Union, and Downtown Seattle.
+King County Metro operates six routes from Roosevelt station with connections to the University District, Greenwood, Fremont, Lake City, Sand Point, Northgate, South Lake Union, and Downtown Seattle.
 Sound Transit Express route 522, serving the State Route 522 corridor through Kenmore, Bothell, and Woodinville, terminates at the station.
-An additional bus bay on Roosevelt Way at Northeast 66th Street is scheduled to open in March 2023, replacing temporary Bay 4.
+An additional bus bay on Roosevelt Way at Northeast 66th Street opened in March 2023 and replaced the temporary Bay 4.

 Metro had planned to operate the RapidRide J Line between the station and Downtown Seattle on Roosevelt Way and 12th Avenue Northeast until it was truncated to U District station.